Gluten-Free Sourdough Discard Scones

 Baked gluten-free sourdough discard scones freshly baked out of the oven.

 If you love scones as much as I do, I have many delicious gluten-free scones recipes, both sweet and savory!
 Try these Gluten-Free Cinnamon Apple Scones or these Gluten-Free Oat Scones.
+If you are new to making scones, check out my Gluten-Free Scones Guide for more tips and 20+ recipes.

-Don’t Have a Sourdough Starter Yet?
+Start Here If You Don’t Have a Sourdough Starter:

 A closeup of my gluten-free sourdough starter in a mason jar.

-Using your existing gf sourdough discard:
+Using your existing gluten-free sourdough discard:

 To get the best texture and rise in your scones, it’s important to use discard from a healthy, active gluten-free sourdough starter.
 Here are a few tips to make sure your gluten-free discard is ready to be used: